Wednesday, August 17, 2011

 The Meyer Family

-Johann 'Hans' George Meyer was born about 1712, probably in Obermutschelbach, Notingen Parish, Baden-Durlach.
-His Parents were Johann Meyer, born about 1686 and Susanna Lander, born about 1690.
+Johann 'Hans' George Meyer (b.1704, d.1773) was born in Obermutschelbach, Notingen Parish, Baden-Durlach.
+His Parents were Johann Meyer (b.1681, d.1734) and Susanna Lander (b.1681, d.1751).
 They were from the town of Munsingen, Switzerland and were married sometime before 1712, presumably in Switzerland.
-Johann and Susanna had four know children, all recorded as being born in Obermutschelbach.
-In addition to Johann George, there was also George Martin Meyer (b.1717), Mary Magdalena Meyer (b.1718) and Friedrick Meyer (b.1721).
+Johann and Susanna had nine known children, all recorded as being born in Obermutschelbach.

 It would seem that Johanna Stucki (his second wife) was on the voyage to America but that is also unclear.
 Johanna was born about 1718 in Munsingen, Switzerland.
-Her parents were Johannes Jacob Stucki (b.1670) and Elizabeth Barbara ? (b.1674).
-So, the Stucki family was also from Munsingen.
+Her parents were Johannes Jacob Stucki (b.1671, d.1740) and Barbara Elisabeth Machtanz (b.1677, d.1743).
+T Stucki family was also from Munsingen.
 It is also noted that Johanna's brother (Johann and family) came to America with the group in 1751.
+The Stucki family can be traced back another 10 generations to the 1300s.

 The Pennsylvania Dutch